giordebug/verbamanent/recipes/ljspeech/README.md

-# 🐸💬 TTS LJspeech Recipes
+# 🐸💬 tts LJspeech Recipes

 For running the recipes